 The Visitor Centre in Port Angeles is open from 9:00AM to 4:00PM – grab your National Parks Pass and Junior Ranger Booklets.
 Get acquainted with all the walks and trails, confirm weather conditions and any trail closures.

-If your timings permit, you can tackle the Hurricane Ridge drive straight away on day 1 or hold this over for day 2.
-From the Port Angeles Visitors Centre, allow 40 minutes – depending on traffic conditions to reach the Hurricane Ridge Visitor Centre.
+If your timings permit, your first stop is tackling the Hurricane Ridge drive straight away on day 1 or hold this over for early on day 2.
+From the Port Angeles Visitors Centre, allow 40 minutes – depending on traffic conditions to reach the Hurricane Ridge Visitor Center.

 From here, on a clear day enjoy spectacular mountain views of Mount Olympus to the south and over to Juan de Fuca and Victoria, Canada to the north.
 Several short trails suitable for all ages take you through the mountainous meadows – often still shrouded in snowdrifts right into the summer months.